IIT Guwahati: Annual festivals

 Every year the students and administration of IIT Guwahati come together to organize a number of festivals and competitions.
-The major festivals include Alcheringa, the annual cultural festival, Techniche, the annual techno-management festival, Udgam, the annual entrepreneurship summit and Research Conclave.
+The major festivals include Alcheringa, the annual cultural festival, Techniche, the annual techno-management festival, Spirit, the annual sports festival, Udgam, the annual entrepreneurship summit and Research Conclave.
 Apart from these the Students of IIT Guwahati participate in the annual Inter IIT Sports Meet.
 Apart from these the General Championship (GC) is widely celebrated across the hostel communities in the institute, the combined score in the inter hostel meets Kriti (Tech), Manthan (Cultural) and Spardha (Sports) is used to decide the winning hostel.

 Alcheringa

 Alcheringa, popularly known as "Alcher", is the annual cultural extravaganza of the IIT Guwahati.
 It started in 1996 as a student-run nonprofit organisation catering primarily to the youth of the nation.
 Held for three days and four nights, Alcheringa's 2018 edition witnessed an estimated footfall of 1,00,000 people.

-Alcheringa has hosted famous Indian and international artists.
-The list includes world's fastest guitar shredder Michael Angelo Batio, Swiss folk metal band Eluveitie, Israeli progressive metal band – Orphaned Land, Portuguese beat boxer Rizumik, Irish metal band – Frantic Jack, Pakistani pop rock band – Strings, Villalobos Brothers – the Mexican trio and an alternative rock group from New York City – Betty in the international section.